 A chameleon changes its color to adjust its body temperature to the outside temperature.
 They change color by changing the arrangement of certain skin cells called iridophores.
 These cells have nanocrystals that reflect light of different wavelengths, depending on their physical orientation.

 The color-changing ability of chameleons has always intrigued human beings.
-We often think how cool and easy life would be if we could change our colors, blend in with our surroundings, and camouflage ourselves just like a chameleon can do.
-It would definitely help us out of any awkward situations!
+We often think about how cool and easy life would be if we could change our colors, blend in with our surroundings, and camouflage ourselves just like a chameleon can.
+It would definitely help us escape from awkward situations more easily!

 Why Does a Chameleon Change its Color?

 Chameleons don’t change their color for camouflage, as most people think.
 They can’t perfectly match your crazy pink curtains or blend into your blue couch.
 As much as Pascal from Disney’s Tangled might change his colors on whim, alas, that is fiction for real chameleons, although their skin color does serve some camouflaging purposes.

 Chameleons spend most of their time in trees, high up amidst the brown branches and green leaves.
 Their own green and brown hues do allow them to blend into the leafy background, but their ability to change color isn’t intended for that.

 Chameleons, as recent research has found, change color for two main reasons—to communicate and to control their temperature.

 Animals have evolved different ways to communicate with one another.
 Humans primarily use language, fireflies use light, and chameleons use color.
 The chameleon’s color change can indicate its mood.
 An angry chameleon will have a darker color, whereas a chameleon in a relaxed mood will have a lighter color.